realrate/Causing/education.md

 The dataset contains following variables in this order, the variables 0. to 4. being time varying and variables 5. to 9. being time invariant:

 0. PERSONID = Person id (ranging from 1 to 2,178)                           # not used by us
 1. EDUC = Education (years of schooling)
-2. LOGWAGE = Log of hourly wage, at most recent job, in real 1993 dollars
+2. LOGWAGE  = Log of hourly wage, at most recent job in 1993 dollars        # we do not take log
 3. POTEXPER = Potential experience (= AGE - EDUC - 5)
 4. TIMETRND = Time trend (starting at 1 in 1979 and incrementing by year)   # not used by us
 5. ABILITY = Ability (cognitive ability measured by test score)
 6. MOTHERED = Mother's education (highest grade completed, in years)
 7. FATHERED = Father's education (highest grade completed, in years)